 The University of Texas Press is a book and journal publisher—a focal point where the life experiences, insights, and specialized knowledge of writers converge to be disseminated in both print and digital formats.
 Established in 1950, UT Press has published more than 3,000 books over six decades.
 Under the direction of David Hamrick, the Press produces approximately one hundred new books and thirteen journals each year.
 A list of the Press' Advisory Council Members can be found https://utpress.utexas.edu/support.

 By launching a scholarly press, the University of Texas at Austin made several important statements: books matter; books educate; and publishing good books is a public responsibility and a valuable component of higher education.

 In the years since, the Press has become a publisher of international scope, issuing works in a wide range of fields.
 Our books present the results of original research conducted all across the United States and Latin America and in centers of learning throughout the world.
-Our major areas of concentration are American Studies, Anthropology, Old and New World Archaeology, Architecture, Art History, Classics and the Ancient World, Conservation and the Environment, Film and Media Studies, Latin American and Latina/o Studies, Middle Eastern Studies, Photography, Pre-Columbian Studies, Texas and Western Studies, and Women's Studies.
+Our major areas of scholarly concentration are American studies, anthropology, archaeology, architecture, art, classics, film and media studies, food studies and cookbooks, history, Jewish studies, Latin American and pre-Columbian studies, Latinx studies, Middle Eastern studies, music, nature and environment, photography, and Texas and the Southwest.